ReVanTis/VosDroid/README.md

 An android implementation of an old fasioned music game "Virtual Orchestra Studio (VOS) " which was originally developed by HanseulSoft.

-Due to the lack of midi support on android platform, the game will unlikely support notes with sounds, the music will play along whether you tap or not.
+Due to the lack of midi support on android platform, the game will unlikely supports note with sounds, the music will play along whether you tap or not.

 ========